argilla-io/argilla-python/docs/how_to_guides/record.md

 dataset.records.update(records=updated_data)
 ```
 !!! note "Update the metadata"
-    To update the metadata of a record, you can iterate over the records and update the metadata dictionary by key, attribute or using `metadata.update`.
+    To update the metadata of a record, you can iterate over the records and update the metadata dictionary by key or using `metadata.update`.
 After that, you should update the records in the dataset.

     ```python
     updated_records = []